nqnm/Colorful/.github/README.md

 time tree /
 ```

-> Note: I usually run the command above using my zsh configuration because I can see the time in seconds in the terminal prompt.
+> **Note**: I usually run the command above using my zsh configuration because I can see the time in seconds in the terminal prompt.

 Then simply compare the results with another terminal emulator such as alacritty or qterminal.

-> Note: The less time it takes to finish then the faster it is.
+> **Note**: The less time it takes to finish then the faster it is.

 # References